SCCM Package Vs Application 32 Vs 64 Context

 Let’s understand the differences between SCCM Package Vs Application 32 Vs 64 Context.
 Discussing the differences between SCCM CB packages and the application model is not new.

 I have seen several posts and discussions about the advantages of using an application model rather than “classic” packages.
-Let’s see more details about SCCM Package Vs. Application.
+Let’s see more details about the SCCM Package Vs. Application.

-I recommend using applications rather than packages because of several reasons.
-I’m not getting into the details of using the advantages of using the SCCM CB application model.
-In this post, we will see a video experience of the SCCM CB package runs in 32-bit and application in a 64-bit context.
+I recommend using applications rather than packages for several reasons.
+I’m not getting into the details of the advantages of using the SCCM CB application model.

 Patch My PC